‘Somebody’s Already Killed’ Over Trump Dossier — Deadly Result From Published Dossier Revealed In Transcript

 According to Fox News, among the numerous revelations in this document came this claim from Simpson’s attorney that someone is dead today and it was due to the Trump dossier being published.
 Simpson wants to be very careful the sources are not revealed, said his attorney, Josh Levy.

-Levy told the committee:
+Levy told the committee the following.

 “He wants to be very careful to protect his sources.
 “Somebody’s already been killed as a result of the publication of this dossier and no harm should come to anybody related to this honest work.”